microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM service/Readme.md

 ## Learning Objectives for Challenge-08
 By the end of this challenge you will be able to

-- Set up a DICOM service instance within an Azure Health Data Services workspace
+- set up a DICOM service instance within an Azure Health Data Services workspace
-- Configure DICOM service settings for usage
+- configure DICOM service settings for usage
-  - Add role assignment
+  - add role assignment
-  - Obtain an access token
+  - obtain an access token
-- Ingest DICOM files into the service
+- ingest DICOM files into the service
-- Search among the files that are stored within the DICOM service
+- search among the files that are stored within the DICOM service
-- Retrieve DICOM files
+- retrieve DICOM files
-- Check logs of changes in DICOM service via Change Feed
+- check logs of changes in DICOM service via Change Feed
-- Manage supported tags in your DICOM service instance
+- manage supported tags in your DICOM service instance
-  - Add extended query tags
+  - add extended query tags
-  - List extended query tags
+  - list extended query tags
-  - Get extended query tags
+  - get extended query tags
-  - Update extended query tags
+  - update extended query tags
-  - Delete extended query tags
+  - delete extended query tags
-- Use a DICOM viewer to view DICOM images
+- use a DICOM viewer to view DICOM images

 ## Prerequisites
 - Azure Health Data Services workspace (deployed in Challenge-01)